Mohamed El Shenawy: Club career

-El Shenawy began his career in the youth system at his hometown club El Hamoul SC before moving to Al Ahly, joining the club at the age of fourteen in 2002.
+El-Shenawy began his career in the youth system at his hometown club El-Hamoul SC before moving to Al Ahly, joining the club at the age of fourteen in 2002.
 He failed to make a league appearance for the senior squad before being released by the club in 2009.
 Following his release, he joined fellow Egyptian Premier League side Tala'ea El Gaish.
 During his time with El Gaish, El Shenawy spent time on loan with Haras El-Hodood.

-El Shenawy joined Petrojet in 2013.
+Mohamed El-Shenawy joined Petrojet in 2013.
 His form during the 2015–16 season, keeping a joint league-high eleven clean sheets in twenty-two appearances, including a run of seven matches without conceding, led his former club Al Ahly to attempt to resign him after attracting the attention of manager Martin Jol.

-He rejoined Al Ahly in July 2016, establishing himself in the first team over Sherif Ekramy after keeping five clean sheets in seven matches during January 2018, including helping the side to a 1–0 victory over Al-Masry in the 2017 Egyptian Super Cup.
+El-Shenawy rejoined Al-Ahly in July 2016, establishing himself in the first team over Sherif Ekramy after keeping five clean sheets in seven matches during January 2018, including helping the side to a 1–0 victory over Al-Masry in the 2017 Egyptian Super Cup.
 He also recorded the highest percentage of clean sheets by any goalkeeper in the Egyptian Premier League.
-In his first four seasons, he helped the club win the Egyptian Premier League in consecutive seasons.
+In his first four seasons, El-Shenawy helped the club win the Egyptian Premier League in consecutive seasons.
 He also won the 2019–20 CAF Champions League to participate in the 2020 FIFA Club World Cup, in which he managed in the 3rd place playoff, to save two penalties in the 3–2 penalty shootout win over Palmeiras, as the game ended 0–0 after 90 minutes and extra time.
+In the first match of 2025 FIFA Club World Cup against Inter Miami, El-Shenawy produced a number of saves, including a long shot from Lionel Messi in the final minutes of the game, as the match ended in a goalless draw.